njanirudh/Research-Development-HBRS/src/README.md

 definitions are missing.

 ### References
-#### Note : The relevant tutorial and model links for each of the task are in the .ipynb or .py files
+#### Note : The relevant documentation and model links for each of the task are in the .ipynb or .py files
 1. Ren, Shaoqing, Kaiming He, Ross B. Girshick and Jian Sun.
 “Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks.”
 IEEE Transactions on Pattern Analysis and Machine Intelligence 39 (2015): 1137-1149.
 2. Liu, Weiwei, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott E. Reed, Cheng-Yang Fu and Alexander C. Berg.
 “SSD: Single Shot MultiBox Detector.”
 ECCV (2016).